Why This Relationship is Critical for the Success of Both Organizations

 Reason 3: Data Services

 The Indiana Hospitals Association points out a common fact: there’s no shortage of healthcare data.
 The difficulty is in making sense of all the data available to healthcare decision makers.
 Nationwide, the majority of state hospital associations or departments of health provide their members with reliable resources to help them more effectively analyze trends, develop strategic growth strategies, and improve the quality of care they provide to their communities.
-Stratasan works with associations to increase the quality and usability of this data in a variety of ways:
+Stratasan works with associations to increase the quality and usability of data in a variety of ways:

 - Data capture and accurate, complete analysis